|Nutrition Facts (per serving)|

 When time is up, carefully turn knob to "venting" to release pressure quickly.
 With a slotted spoon, arrange potatoes and carrots around sliced corned beef.
 Arrange cabbage wedges in a separate bowl.
 Garnish corned beef, cabbage, and vegetables with parsley and serve with a spicy brown or whole grain mustard.

 - If you don't have mixed pickling spices, it's easy to make it at home.
-Combine 1 tablespoon of mustard seeds with 1 teaspoon of whole allspice berries, about 1/2 teaspoon of coriander seeds, 1/4 teaspoon of ground ginger, 1/4 teaspoon of ground ginger, and about 1 inch of a cinnamon stick.
+Combine 1 tablespoon of mustard seeds with 1 teaspoon of whole allspice berries, about 1/2 teaspoon of coriander seeds, 1/4 teaspoon of ground ginger, 1/4 teaspoon of crushed red pepper flakes, and about 1 inch of a cinnamon stick.

 - Corned beef comes in a few different cuts.
 The most common corned beef is from the brisket.
 If you want corned beef that can be neatly sliced, choose the flat cut.
 For more tender, shreddable corned beef, choose the point cut.
 If you prefer a much leaner beef, look for a corned eye of round.
 You might also choose to do it yourself and cure the beef at home.